w1lldone/khotmil-bot/README.md

 Khotmil bot is an Telegram Bot Application developed using Laravel.
 This bot can help you managing khotmil Quran for your family.

 # Development
-- Build using Laravel 8
+- Built using Laravel 8
 - Telegram Bot SDK https://telegram-bot-sdk.readme.io/docs

 # Available Commands